RicoJia/ricojia.github.io/_posts/2023/2023-02-06-cpp-static.markdown

 - Static members must be defined outside of the class in the same namescope
 - If the static member variable is defined in hpp, then every instance will get the same value.
 Otherwise, it should be defined in the **source file**.
 - Regular member functions can access a static member variable with the scope specifier `::`.
+- in C++ 17, in-place static variable declaration was introduced.
+You need keyword `inline` for that

 ## Static Function